inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 This is the third post in a three-post series.
 In the [first post](https://recursion.wtf/posts/rust_schemes) we developed a stack-safe, ergonomic, and concise method for working with recursive data structures (using a simple expression language as an example).
 In the [second post](https://recursion.wtf/posts/rust_schemes_2) we made it fully generic, providing a set of generic tools for expanding and collapsing _any_ recursive data structure in Rust.

 In this post we will see how to _combine_ these two things - expanding a structure and collapsing it at the same time.
-In the process, we will create a fully generic stack machine back end, allowing us to write arbitrary recursive functions in Rust while retaining stack safety.
+In the process, we will gain the ability to write arbitrary recursive functions over traditional boxed-pointer recursive structures (instead of the novel `RecursiveTree` type introduced in my previous post) while retaining stack safety.

 {{< image src="/img/rust_schemes/stack_machines_1/simple_expr_eval.gif" alt="execution graph for simultaneously expanding and collapsing a simple expression" position="center" style="border-radius: 8px;" >}}

 <!--more-->

-A more full-featured version of the generic recursion machinery discussed in these posts is implemented in my [recursion](https://crates.io/crates/recursion) crate.
-Docs are [here](https://docs.rs/recursion).
-Source code, along with examples and benchmarks, [can be found here](https://github.com/inanna-malick/recursion).
+This post covers functionality already implemented in my [recursion](https://crates.io/crates/recursion) crate.
+For that reason, it will focus on diagrams over code, but the relevant code is provided if you're interested or curious.

 ## Our Expression Language